 Scrambles | 100 |

-The following table displays the number of entries earned, including bonuses, when scoring points for answering questions or solving scrambles:
+The next table shows the number of entries earned when scoring points for answering questions or solving scrambles:

-When solving puzzles, multiply the number in the left column by 10 to get the same number in the right column.
-A puzzle value of 20,000 is possible, but it would be a large puzzle.
-Puzzles aren't large enough to start at a value of 40,500 and 45,000.
+When solving puzzles, multiply the number in the left column by 7.5 to get the same number in the entries column.
+A puzzle value starting at 20,000 and over is possible, but it would be a large puzzle.

 Bonus scramble example: "The Melchizedek Priesthood and the Keys"

-When the game officially ends, which is after the game clock expires and finishing any question and puzzle in progress in that order, the player with the highest score has a chance to play a bonus round to add more points:
+When the game officially ends, which is after the game clock expires and finishing any question and puzzle in progress in that order, the player with the highest score has a chance to play a bonus round.
+The following list is the differences from the regular game:

 The other thing that makes this a true bonus is that any question in the database is fair game, especially questions already used, same session or previous sessions.
 Ideally, questions that appeared in the same game shouldn't appear again in the bonus round.
 The only time that the host will toss a bonus question, however, is when a question repeats twice in a row, due to the host forgetting to choose a different question.